 Funding

-LSE researchers can access a number of funds to help you develop and commercialise your idea.
+LSE researchers can access a number of grants and schemes to help you develop and commercialise your idea.
 To apply to any of the funds, contact LSE Innovation, who can advise you on the application process.

 Grant: LSE Innovation Fund